XingzhePeng/FaceRecognition-Website-Project/README.md

 >[<img src="sample.png">](http://123.207.183.210/)
 ## Requirements to deploy FaceMaster
 FaceMaster is a django-based website.
 It uses Mysql as its database.
 Besides, a celery plus reddis module is required to provide asynchronous task processing capabilities.
 All the required libraries and some tips will be given as below.
 Note that all the commands below are tested under Ubuntu 16.04.3 LTS 64 bit system, if you are in other distributions of linux, please change the command to the corresponding pattern.
->>This is a python3 project, so you should first install python3 on your platform.
->>Also, pip is a gorgeous tool for installing Python packages.
+>>This is a python3 project, so you should first install python3 on your platform.Also, pip is a gorgeous tool for installing Python packages.
 Install pip3 by running:
 >```bash
 >$sudo apt-get install python3-pip
 >```